dekoza/mtgpl/MH2.rst

    Flying

-   Murktide Regent enters the battlefield with a +1/+1 counter on it for each instant or sorcery card exiled with it.
+   Murktide Regent enters the battlefield with a +1/+1 counter on it for each instant and sorcery card exiled with it.

    Whenever an instant or sorcery card leaves your graveyard, put a +1/+1 counter on Murktide Regent.